 The Penrose Heritage Museum tells the story of the Pikes Peak region with exhibits showcasing the local heritage and history.
 The artifacts that are shown in the museum come from the collection of historical artifacts owned by Julie and Spencer Penrose, well-esteemed philanthropists in Colorado Springs.

-Founded in 2005, the museum records the Penrose legacy through a myriad artifacts including 15 race cars from the Race to the Clouds (one of the first automotive sport events ever held in the United States).
-There’s also western cultural artifacts and a collection of 30 horse-drawn carriages.
+Founded in 2005, the museum records the Penrose legacy through artifacts including 15 race cars from the Race to the Clouds (one of the first automotive sports events ever held in the United States).
+There are also western cultural artifacts and a collection of 30 horse-drawn carriages.

 The Penrose family was also responsible for some of the iconic regional attractions, such as the Pikes Peak or Bust Rodeo (1937), the Cheyenne Mountain Zoo (1926), the Will Rogers Shrine of the Sun (1937), and the Colorado Springs Fine Arts Center (1936).

 The Penrose Heritage Museum is the recommended cultural institution to visit for knowledge of local history, automotive sports, and transportation sports.
-Admission is free and the museum is built around self guided tours taking up to two hours.
+Admission is free and the museum is built around self-guided tours taking up to two hours.
 Guided tours are available for museum visitors, without charge, but a reservation should be made in advance.
-The Museum is open Tuesdays through Saturdays from 9am to 5pm, and on Sundays from 1pm to 5pm.

 Address: 11 Lake Cir, Colorado Springs, CO 80906